 The majority (73%) reported that if they saw a comment advising a food-safety malpractice in an online parenting-community, they were likely of correcting the information.
 Furthermore, 92% stated they would be more likely of correcting the advice if it was given to a friend.
 However, fewer (74%) stated they would correct the advice if it came from a friend.

-Inclusion of food safety information in online parenting-communities food safety during pregnancy.

-Examples of food safety questions posted on forums:
+Inclusion of food safety information in online parenting-communities s of food safety oosted on forums: mumsnet by parents for parents Search

-mumsnet